El Club · Villanueva de los Infantes

 Museum of Contemporary Art

-MuseoThe Museum of Contemporary Art of Villanueva de los Infantes is a museum of contemporary art located in the historic center of Villanueva de los Infantes, Ciudad Real, on the upper floor of the old food market known as "El Mercado".
-The facility is located on Cervantes Street, at the coordinates 38.73554, -3.01306, within an urban environment declared a historic-artistic site due to its heritage value.
-The building that houses it is a construction from the 1960s, adapted for museum use by means of a prestressed concrete truss structure, notable for its integration into the monumental ensemble of the historic center.
-The museum was inaugurated in 2011 with the aim of disseminating contemporary art and houses the contemporary painting collection donated by local collector Julián Castilla.
-Its content focuses on modern and contemporary Spanish art from the second half of the 20th century, with the presence of works of painting, sculpture and photography.
-The sources consulted also describe it as a venue for temporary exhibitions and cultural activities, so it functions not only as a museum, but also as a center for artistic dissemination.
-Among its most outstanding features are the permanent collection associated with Julián Castilla and the fact that it is a museum housed in a converted public building, unique for its functional architecture and its location in one of the most important monumental centers of Campo de Montiel.
+MuseoThe Museum of Contemporary Art of Villanueva de los Infantes is a museum of contemporary art located in the historic district of Villanueva de los Infantes, Ciudad Real, on the upper floor of the old food market known as “El Mercado.”
+The museum is located on Cervantes Street, at the coordinates 38.73554, -3.01306, within an urban setting designated as a historic-artistic complex due to its heritage value.
+The building that houses the museum was constructed in the 1960s and adapted for museum use through a prestressed concrete truss structure, notable for its integration into the historic center’s monumental complex.
+The museum opened in 2011 with the aim of promoting contemporary art and houses a collection of contemporary paintings donated by local collector Julián Castilla.
+Its collection focuses on Spanish modern and contemporary art from the second half of the 20th century, featuring works of painting, sculpture, and photography.
+Sources consulted also describe it as a venue for temporary exhibitions and cultural activities, meaning it functions not only as a museum but also as a center for the promotion of the arts.
+Among its most notable features are the permanent collection associated with Julián Castilla and the fact that the museum is housed in a converted public building, unique for its functional architecture and its location in one of the most significant historic districts of Campo de Montiel.

 Ver detalle →